Madhuvandhana/Smith-Waterman/README.md

 # Smith-Waterman

-Top down and bottom up approach of solving smith-waterman algorithm
+Top down with memoization and bottom up approach of solving smith-waterman algorithm